-A Children's Advocacy Center (CAC) is a community-based, child-focused facility where children alleged to be victims of abuse or neglect are interviewed, receive medical exams, if neccesary, therapy, and other critical services in a non-threatening and child friendly environment.
+A Children's Advocacy Center (CAC) is a community-based, child-focused facility where children alleged to be victims of abuse or neglect are interviewed, receive medical exams, if necessary, therapy, and other critical services in a non-threatening and child friendly environment.
 A CAC brings together an array of professionals to confer and conclude about investigations, treatment and prosecution of child abuse cases.
 The primary goal of a CAC is to minimize the level of trauma experienced by child victims, improve prosecutions and provide efficient and thorough provision of necessary services to the child victim and the child's family.

 Children's Advocacy Centers provide services such as: